powercord-community/guidelines/README.md

 ## 2. No circumvention of Discord permissions

-And more generally no attempt to bypass something restricted by the Discord client.
+Do not circumvent Discord permissions as well as attempt to bypass something restricted by the Discord client.
 This can be a potential security breach or invasion of staff's privacy in case of hidden channels.

 ## 3. Meet a certain standard performance wise

 Plugins that are heavy in terms of resources used are not great for the user experience.
-Slower computers might not be able to run smoothly if your plugin is doing resources-heavy tasks, like for example having mutation observers.
+Slower computers might not be able to run smoothly if your plugin is doing resource-heavy tasks, like for example having mutation observers.

-If you do need to perform heavy tasks, try using a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
+If you do need to perform resource-heavy tasks, try using a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)

 ## 4. Don't write harmful plugins

-Harmful plugins that abuses of Powercord APIs or Discord internals to do malicious stuff like spambots, keyloggers or anything else are strictly prohibited.
+Harmful plugins that abuse Powercord APIs or Discord internals to do malicious things like spambots, keyloggers or anything else are strictly prohibited.

 ## 5. Do not have bad privacy practices

 Collecting user data using Powercord without consent is forbidden.
-All features that requires collection of user data should be opt-in, and if your plugin is based on user data please specify it in `permissions` manifest key.
+All features that require the collection of user data should be opt-in, and if your plugin is based on user data please specify it in `permissions` manifest key.

 ## 6. Don't break other plugins